Winston-Salem Dash 2026 Gameday Guide

 Sure, there's no such thing as bad seats at Dash games.
 Whether you watch from behind homeplate or an outfield bar, you'll get a great view and feel close to the action.
 But here's the scoop on what tickets to get if you want to beat the heat, catch a foul ball, or be up-close to the action.

 Best value seats (especially for families): THE BERM.
 For a lot of groups, the best seats in the house aren't actually seats.
-They're on a grassy berm just beyond the left field wall.
-That's where you can spread out a blanket, casually take in the action, maybe even snag a home run.
-The berm also offers easy access to the Kid's Zone, the Wicked Weed outfield bar, plus a misting station — perfect for cooling off on hot days.
-It's also the most affordable place to sit in the stadium, with tickets costing a mere $8.
+It's a grassy berm just beyond the left field wall, where you can spread out a blanket, casually take in the game, and maybe snag a home run.
+The berm also offers easy access to the Kid's Zone, the Wicked Weed Outfield Bar, and a misting station—perfect for hot days.
+And at just $8, it's the most affordable spot in the stadium.

-Best place to hangout and grab a beer: (TIE) You can't go wrong in either of the two outfield bars, both of which offer some of the best sightlines of any stadium bar in America.
-The newer of the two is the Foothills Flight Deck, where you'll find patio furniture, high-top tables, and a birds-eye view thanks to a balcony added in 2024.
-The Flight Deck complements the stadium's other bar area, the Wicked Weed Outfield Bar, a multi-leveled deck bar overlooking left field.
-Both bars are open to anyone — no special ticket required — provided your at least 21.
+Best place to hangout and grab a beer: (TIE) You can't go wrong at either outfield bar, both offering some of the best sightlines of any stadium bar in America.
+The newer of the two, the Foothills Flight Deck, features patio furniture, high-tops, and a bird's-eye balcony view added in 2024.
+It complements the Wicked Weed Outfield Bar, a multi-level deck bar overlooking left field.
+Both are open to anyone 21+ — no special ticket required.

 All-around best seats: CLUB SEATS.
-You don't have to be a VIP to have the best seats in the house.
-Unbeknownst to many, anyone can purchase club-level seats at Dash games, which offer premium sightlines along with a number of other perks — in-seat wait service, easy bathroom access, plus passes to the air-conditioned Flow Club, where a fully stocked bar and all-you-can-eat buffet awaits.
-Club seats cost $20, slightly higher than regular reserved seats in the grandstand ($11-$17).
-But considering the added amenities, it's quite a bargain.
+You don't have to be a VIP.
+Anyone can purchase club-level seats, which come with premium sightlines, in-seat wait service, easy bathroom access, and passes to the air-conditioned Flow Club — a fully stocked bar and all-you-can-eat buffet.
+At $20, they're only a few dollars more than regular grandstand seats ($11–$17), making them a genuine bargain given the perks.

-*Insider Tip: There plenty of other great seating options, including a Picnic Terrace overlooking right field, Party Decks, even Dugout Suites.
-To explore all the areas, check the Dash's Ticket Options page.
+*Insider Tip: There are plenty of other great options too, including a Picnic Terrace overlooking right field, Party Decks, and Dugout Suites.
+Explore everything on the Ticket Options page.

 KNOW WHERE TO PARK (for free)

 Prefer to park closer?
 On-site options at Truist Stadium are still available, with $10 premium parking and $25 valet, also first-come, first-served.
 Not sure where to go?
-Find parking maps, pricing, and more details on the Dash’s Gameday Parking page.
+Find parking maps (includng free lots) and more details on the Dash’s Gameday Parking page.

 *Insider Tip: Arrive early, especially on weekends.
 Aim to get here at least 30 minutes before first pitch to secure a spot, avoid the rush, and catch the pregame fun.